The Purge (TV series): Filming

 Filming for the first season began May 2018.

 Reception

 Critical response

-On the review aggregator website Rotten Tomatoes, the series has an approval rating of 42% based on 38 reviews, with an average rating of 5.51/10.
+On the review aggregator website Rotten Tomatoes, the series has an approval rating of 22% based on 38 reviews, with an average rating of 5.51/10.
 The website's critical consensus reads, "Bloated and boring, The Purge kills its own fleetingly fun premise and proves that not all stories work better on the small screen."
 Metacritic, which uses a weighted average, assigned a score of 44 out of 100 based on 13 critics, indicating "mixed or average reviews".

 Ratings

 Accolades

 The series was nominated for Best Action-Thriller Television Series at the Saturn Awards in 2019.

 Home media

 The first season was released on DVD and Blu-ray in Region 1 on January 8, 2019.
 The second season was released on DVD and Blu-Ray in Region 1 on March 31, 2020.

+TV series grossed $154,025 in home video sales.